Metal Processing Module

 Carburization

 The Carburization interface is used to model carburization processes during heat treatment.
-This interface lets you define the carbon concentration of the surrounding environment, specify the way in which carbon can move across the surface, and define how carbon is able to diffuse internally in the component.
+This interface can be used to define the carbon concentration of the surrounding environment, specify the way in which carbon can move across the surface, and define how carbon is able to diffuse internally in the component.

 Heat Transfer with Phase Transformations